 When the opposite party denies or disputes the allegations contained in the complaint or omits or fails to take any action to represent his case within 30 days or an extended period of 15 days, a dispute arises.
 That is why a consumer dispute is defined in Section 2(e) as a dispute where the person against whom a complaint has been made denies or disputes the allegations contained in the complaint.

 After these preliminary steps, the Forum has to follow the procedure prescribed in reference to goods in clauses (c) to (g) of Section 13(1) and in reference to services, the procedure prescribed by Section 13(2).
 In reference to goods, the complaint may refer to some defect.
 The expression defect as explained in Section 2(f) means any fault, imperfection or shortcoming in the quality, quantity, purity or standard which is required to be maintained by any law for the time being in force or which the trader claimed that his goods possessed.

 The word trader for this purpose means a person who sells or distributes any goods for sale and includes the manufacturer of those goods.
 Where goods are sold or distributed in packages, the word trader would include the packer also.
 The word manufacturer as defined in Section 2(j) means a person:

-- who makes or manufactures any goods of parts thereof;
+- to makes or manufactures any goods or parts thereof;

 - who is not the manufacturer or maker of the whole product or any part of it, but claims to be the manufacturer of the end product by reason of the fact that he is assembling the parts into the end-product;